vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 - Windows Server 2008 R2 SP1

 > [!NOTE]
-> Ensure you [stay up to date with the Microsoft Monitoring Agent](update-agent-mma-windows.md) (MMA, also known as the Log Analytics or Azure Monitor agent) to avoid service interruptions.
+> Make sure to [stay up to date with the Microsoft Monitoring Agent](update-agent-mma-windows.md) (MMA, also known as the Log Analytics or Azure Monitor agent) to avoid service interruptions.

 To add antimalware protection to these older operating systems, you can use [System Center Endpoint Protection](onboard-downlevel.md#configure-and-update-system-center-endpoint-protection-clients).